localstack/docs/content/en/user-guide/aws/kinesis/index.md

 | `KINESIS_SHARD_LIMIT` | Integer value (default: `100`) or `Infinity` (to disable).
 Use this variable to assess whether your application conforms to the assigned shard limit.
 Disabling this behavior requires explicitly setting `KINESIS_SHARD_LIMIT=Infinity`. |
 | `KINESIS_LATENCY` | Integer value in milliseconds (default: `500`) or `0` (to disable).
 Particularly useful for testing latency-sensitive applications.
 Since local Kinesis service lacks latency simulation, you can introduce artificial latency into your AWS calls using this variable.
 To disable this behavior, set `KINESIS_LATENCY=0`. |
 | `KINESIS_INITIALIZE_STREAMS` | **Deprecated.** Comma-delimited string with stream names, corresponding shard counts, and an optional region for initialization during startup.
 If no region is provided, the default region is used.
 For example, `KINESIS_INITIALIZE_STREAMS=my-first-stream:1,my-other-stream:2:us-west-2,my-last-stream:1`.
 In multi-account setups, the specified streams will be created for all accounts. |

-### Native

-This provider is implemented purely in Python.
-It can be enabled by setting the configuration option `PROVIDER_OVERRIDE_KINESIS=native`

 ## Resource Browser